k8s-docs/jaegertracing-docs/content/docs/1.18/windows.md

 ---
-title: Windows Service Deployment
+title: Windows服务部署
 hasparent: true
 ---

 In Windows environments, Jaeger processes can be hosted and managed as Windows services controlled via the `sc` utility.
 To configure such services on Windows, download [nssm.exe](https://nssm.cc/download) for the appropriate architecture, and issue commands similar to how Jaeger is typically run.
 The example below showcases a basic Elasticsearch setup, configured using both environment variables and process arguments.

 ## Agent

 ```bat
 nssm install JaegerAgent C:\Jaeger\jaeger-agent.exe --reporter.grpc.host-port=localhost:14250